This article about running a personal training business was written by Taylor Simon for the PTDC.

 So I ask again:

-Do you want to own your own business?
+Do you want to own your own personal training business?

 Those of you reading this who have started your own business will understand.
 Those of you thinking about striking it out on your own will either think I am completely wrong or will now be rethinking your decision to become an entrepreneur.